nodinosaur/JavaSealedUnions/README.md

+# JavaSealedUnions

 ## ACKNOWLEDGEMENTS

 This library was heavily inspired by [RxEither](https://github.com/eleventigers/rxeither) and the wonderful [Domain Driven Design](fsharpforfunandprofit.com/ddd/) talk by [Scott Wlaschin](https://github.com/swlaschin).

 ## RATIONALE

-Java doesn't have tagged unions or sealed classes.
+I recommend watching the talk linked above first to see what solutions this library provides.

+Java's type system is considered not very powerful although it contains most OOP niceties.
+One of the most known absences are the so-called tagged unions or sealed classes, [available in languages like Kotlin](https://kotlinlang.org/docs/reference/classes.html#sealed-classes).

-Most common approach is doing IMyUnion and having a bunch of IAnotherGuyInTheUnion for public scopes, and AbstractMyUnion with GuyInteUntionImpl for private scopes.
-This makes it possible to break encapsulation and being able to implement the interface by a 3rd party outside the desired outcomes.
+Most current approach is having a base class or interface IMyContrat and implementing several of IChildContractImplementations for public scopes.
+Another alternative is having a public Abstract class that is inherited by a small set of package-only classes.
+The problem with the first approach is the possibility of breaking encapsulation and being able to implement the interface by a 3rd party outside the desired outcomes.
+The second approach hides the implementations for you, which requires the use of runtime tools like `instanceof` to handle.
+Both cases have one common problem: they only allow association of classes that are of the same type, or in the same hierarchy.

-The intent here is to create a class that can host one of several predefined complex types.
-For 1 or 2 types, generic wrappers are user instead:
+The intent of this library is to create a set of classses that can host one or several arbitrary complex types.
+Historically other libraries like Guava or RxJava have provided types to solve this issue:

-The base case is `Optional<T>`, which is the union of two types: `Some<T>` and `None`.
+* The base case is `Optional<T>`, which is the union of two types: `Some<T>` and `None`.

-The next case is `Either<A, B>` or `Result<T, Exception>`, which wraps the union of two arbitrary types `Left<L>` and `Right<R>`, or `Success<T>` and `Failure<Exception>`.
+* The next case is `Either<A, B>` or `Result<T, Exception>`, which wraps the union of two arbitrary types `Left<L>` and `Right<R>`, or `Success<T>` and `Failure<Exception>`.

-Generally languages stop at this amount of parameters, then change to explicit union types.

-Java doesn't have unions on the language, so we have to continue abstracting away with 3 types (Left<L>, Middle<M> and Right<R>), 4 types, 5 types...etc.
-I'm calling them `Union1<T>` for `Optional`, `Union2<L, R>` for `Either`, `Union3<L, M, R>`...up to `UnionN`, which for my library would be `Union9<A,B,C,D,E,F,G,H,I>`
+For a higher number of parameters no abstraction is usually provided, and it's when other languages change to explicit union types.
+As Java doesn't have unions on the language, we have to continue abstracting away with 3 types (Left<L>, Middle<M> and Right<R>), 4 types, 5 types...etc.

+I'm calling them `Union1<T>` for `Optional`, `Union2<L, R>` for `Either`/`Result`, `Union3<L, M, R>`...up to `UnionN`, which for this library would be `Union9<A,B,C,D,E,F,G,H,I>`

 ## API

-Now we have the abstraction, on to the API:
+Now that we understand what abstraction has to provide, we have to define a public API:

+*What defines a union?*

-What defines a union? it's a container that allows storage of 2-N different types.
-It's container-agnostic, and it's implementation-agnostic.
-Interfaces it is then.
+It's a container that allows storage of 2-N different types.
+It's container and implementation-agnostic.
+To be properly composable it requires using interface composition rather than abstract inheritance.

+*What belongs in the interface?*

-Basic interface: what does it need? it needs to be able to dereference the types to obtain its result.
-How is this done?
+It needs to be able to dereference the types to obtain a single, inequivocous, result.
+It should avoid extra operations, exceptions, and error states.

-- Pattern matching: not in Java.
+How is this done in other languages?

 - Nested ifs: